 What should I do before I come to camp?

 Deerhorn is asking everyone who is going to be attending camp this summer to arrive with proof of a negative PCR Covid-19 test that is dated within 72 hours before arrival.
 All campers and staff must have a negative PCR test before camp, even if they have been vaccinated.
-All testing is being coordinated through the Elterman Center, so campers and staff should get their test done through them, when contacted.
+All testing is being coordinated through the Elterman Center, so campers and staff must get their test done through them, when contacted.
 Their PCR test is a simple saliva sample.
 They are handling our testing at camp as well.
+All families need to preregister with the Elterman Center to do their precamp and in-camp testing.
 This will be our initial step to reduce risks.

 Ideally, we are hoping everyone will minimize activity and gatherings for 14 days prior to arrival at camp.
 Taking your temperature, and documenting where you’ve been and who you’ve been with can help reduce your risk of exposure.

 For the 14 days prior to arrival at camp, we ask you to take the following into consideration to help Deerhorn be as successful as possible this summer.
 Please wear a mask when you are around individuals you don’t live with and whenever you are inside a building other than your home.
 Try to avoid going to inside dining restaurants and/or bars; curbside pickup is a great alternative.
 Wash your hands as much as possible or use hand sanitizer when hand washing is unavailable.
 The more you can social distance or stay away from individuals outside of your own home, the better.
 Finally, taking your temperature for the last few days before camp will help to make sure you are free of symptoms prior to arrival.
 Your actions prior to your camp session can help make Deerhorn safer for everyone!